TL;DR - How to Use WhatsApp for Healthcare

-The COVID-19 pandemic has brought the adoption of WhatsApp for healthcare to the forefront.
-Many institutions and organizations worldwide are embracing WhatsApp healthcare to deliver services and solutions in a way that minimizes overhead expenses and offers patients quick, secure and personalized support, even in times of crisis.
-In this article, we’ll discuss everything you need to know to get started with WhatsApp business for healthcare.
+WhatsApp API for healthcare is a solution that enables medical professionals to deliver services in a way that minimizes overhead expenses and offers patients quick, secure and personalized support at any time.
+In this article, we’ll discuss everything you need to know to get started with WhatsApp Business for healthcare.

 What is WhatsApp for Healthcare?